SUSE/Portus/README.md

 $ bundle exec jekyll serve
 ```

-After that, you will have to site available at `localhost:4000`.
+After that, you will have the site available at `localhost:4000`.

 ## Licensing